microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add a placement margin

-You can control how far a targeted teaching tip is set apart from its target and how far a non-targeted teaching tip is set apart from the the edges of the XamlRoot by using the PlacementMargin property.
+You can control how far a targeted teaching tip is set apart from its target and how far a non-targeted teaching tip is set apart from the edges of the xaml root by using the PlacementMargin property.
 Like [Margin](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.frameworkelement.margin), PlacementMargin has four values – left, right, top, and bottom – so only the relevant values are used.
-For example, PlacementMargin.Left applies when the tip is left of the target or on the left edge of the XamlRoot bounds.
+For example, PlacementMargin.Left applies when the tip is left of the target or on the left edge of the xaml root.

 The following example shows a non-targeted tip with the PlacementMargin’s Left/Top/Right/Bottom all set to 80.